-It's universally understood that physically getting yourself in the presence of treadmills and ellipticals takes more willpower than actually exercising.
-From the never-ending list of excuses not to go to demanding work schedules, catching up on your favorite show almost always sounds better than sweating it out on the treadmill.
-Until, of course, you realize how fit you'd be if you had been working out according to the fitness goals you set for yourself months ago.
+It's a universal agony: Those moments where physically getting yourself to the gym and depositing yourself on the treadmill (or whatever your exercise of choice) can sometimes take more strength than the fitness routine itself.
+From never-ending list of excuses not to go (i.e. being too busy, too tired, too lazy), catching up on your favorite Netflix show almost always sounds better than sweating it out.
+Until, of course, you realize how amazing you'd feel if you had been working out according to the fitness goals you set for yourself months ago.

 To that end, motivation experts and certified fitness professionals share their tips to make sure you never miss a workout, no matter how tired, busy, or overworked you might be.
 Read on for three simple tips you can implement now.